Things To Do In Amsterdam: Our Top 7

 What are the top things to do in Amsterdam if you're visiting the city?
-Below is our top seven.
+Below are our top 7 attractions in Amsterdam.

 Want more tips?
 Read what Amsterdam-Advisor.com authors Declan, Georgeta and Arjen like to do on their perfect day in Amsterdam.